ericwq/gskills/docs/dial.md

 ```
 ## Dial process part II
 It's time to show the Dial process part II.
-Part II focus on the transport connection with the target server.
+Part II focus on establishing transport connection with the target server.
 - yellow box represents the important type and method/funciton.
 - green box represents a function run in a dedicated goroutine.
 - dash box represents the important type/struct.